Test and Trace

 The NHS has launched an app to help you be safe within the area you live.

-It will be available on Apple or Android app stores on the 24 September and will allow people to report symptoms, order a coronavirus test, check in to venues by scanning a QR code and help the NHS trace individuals that may have coronavirus.
+It is available on Apple or Android app stores and allows people to report symptoms, order a coronavirus test, check in to venues by scanning a QR code and help the NHS trace individuals that may have coronavirus.
 The app does this while protecting a user’s anonymity.
 Nobody, including the government, will know who or where a particular user is.

-Certain venues will now be legally required to display NHS App QR Code in their venues by the 24 September, including venues from the following sectors:
+Certain venues are now legally required to display an NHS App QR Code, including venues from the following sectors:

-This allows you can use your NHS app to sign in quickly and efficiently.
+This allows you to use your NHS app to sign in quickly and efficiently.

-For further information on how to download and use the new app, please visit the Government website
+For further information on how to download and use the app, please visit the Government website.

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille please email us at email@example.com